40net-cloud/fortinet-azure-solutions/FortiGate/Documentation/faq-publicip.md

 ## A Single VM

 For this architecture is this public IP used for ingress, egress as well as management functionality.
-If a public IP can't be attached directly to the VM a Public Load Balancer needs to be deployed in front fo the FortiGate-VM.
+If a public IP can't be attached directly to the VM a Public Load Balancer needs to be deployed in front of the FortiGate-VM.
 During deployment of the FortiGate-VM from the Azure Marketplace or the ARM Templates it is possible to select none as the public IP.
 After the deployment a public load balancer can be installed with the FortiGate-VM as a backend.

 ![Single VM without a public IP](images/faq-publicip-singlevm.png)